-All (NEW) 21st CCLC Principal, Site Coordinator(s) and (if applicable) 21st CCLC Director(s) must participate in the following two profession development (PD) activities:
+All (NEW) 21st CCLC Principal, Site Coordinator(s) and (if applicable) 21st CCLC Director(s) must participate in the following profession development (PD) activity:

-- 1. 21st CCLC Grant Leadership Orientation (GLO) training, which explains grant requirements and regulations. - 2.
-21st CCLC annual symposium to support the success and best practices of the 21st CCLC program.
+1. 21st CCLC annual symposium to support the success and best practices of the 21st CCLC program.